From the Parthenon to Patterns: Ancient Greek philosophy for the AI Era

 Both Plato and Socrates can be characterised as techno-sceptics, with dialogues like Phaedrus illuminating technology’s potential hazards to humanity.

 Despite the universal acceptance and triumph of writing technology, King Thamus’s cautionary words retain relevance.
-They emphasise that every new technology carries the promise of societal benefits and the potential for harm—often in ways not immediately apparent.
+They emphasise that every new technology promises societal benefits and the potential for harm—often in ways not immediately apparent.

 In debates on AI, techno-pessimism dominates, with quite a few scientists suggesting that AI could threaten human civilisation’s existence.
 While concerns about AI’s overarching effects are valid, lessons from Phaedrus encourage a more nuanced understanding of technology’s societal impact.